ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-01-The_History_of_CAD_-_Education_Chapter_1_Lesson_1.md

 ---

-A) Triangles and squares
+A) Points and vectors

-B) Lines and circles
+B) Curves and angles

-C) Curves and angles
+C) Lines and circles

-D) Points and vectors
+D) Triangles and squares

 ---

-Lines and circles
+C

 ///